 You can try covering some parts of the air compressor with a rubber.
 It will reduce vibrations and make the device relatively quieter, even the motor also.
 Consider covering the ground with a rubber mat where the compressor typically stands.
 Modifying the intake and exhaust system also works great to reduce noise.

-But, most important of all, if noise is really an issue for you, consider buying a quieter air compressor to stop the issue from happening in the first place.
+But, most important of all, if noise is really an issue for you, consider buying an air compressor that are quieter to stop the issue from happening in the first place.

 What is the advantage of a twin tank air compressor?

-Double tank air compressors run cooler, more efficiently, and deliver much higher CFM than its single tank counterparts.
+Double tank compressors run cooler, more efficiently, and deliver much higher CFM than its single tank counterparts.
 It requires less work to perform to provide the needed air pressure, which lowers the operational cost as well.
-Also, the moisture buildup is comparatively less than single tank air compressors.
+Also, the moisture buildup is comparatively less than single tank air compressor.